fmartinlef/zbxtool/admtool/README.md

 « STATS » sheet : pivot table simples for host count in several columns

-## Order of calling parameters
+## Calling parameters
-The calling parameters order are
+The calling parameter order is

 1- option in command line (-- parameter in command line)